egeyildizcodes/egeyildizcodes/README.md

-# Hey, I'm Ege Hamza Yıldız 👋
+# Hey, I'm Ege Yıldız 👋

 I'm a high school student from Türkiye who is passionate about building useful, technical, and real-world software projects.